basnijholt/home-assistant-streamdeck-yaml/README.md

 ### Touchscreen events

-- If your streamdeck has a touchscreen like the streamdeck plus has you can also swipe on the touchscreen to get to the next or previous page.
+- If your streamdeck has a touchscreen you can switch pages by swiping left or right on the screen.

 - If you set the 'allow_touchscreen' attribute you can also use the touchscreen to set the value of a dial to the max or min value of that dial by tapping or holding the area of the dial.

 ## Include variables

+### NOTE: Include variables work independent from the Streamdeck plus feature and can be used in every supported streamdeck version.

 You can also pass variables with the include tag to the included file.
 This can be useful for creating templates and reusing them for multiple entities.
 Here is an example of how you can use include variables in your configuration:

-Anything defined within

 #### page.yaml